 Most personal injury cases do not end up going to trial.
 As we mentioned, the vast majority of injury claims are resolved through insurance settlements.
 However, if the insurance carrier denies a claim or refuses to offer a fair settlement amount, it may be necessary to file a personal injury lawsuit.
 Even after a lawsuit has been filed, this does not mean that you will have to go to trial.
 The only time a personal injury case goes all the way to trial is if the attorneys for both sides cannot reach a fair settlement agreement during the discovery process or through mediation.

 Injuries that occur on a college campus may very well fall under premises liability laws.
 Just like any other type of property owner or business, the operators of a college campus have a duty to ensure the safety of any person who has the right to be there, including students, faculty, and authorized visitors.
 Some of the most common causes of campus injuries include a failure to provide adequate security, inadequate lighting on campus, unsafe buildings, wet floors that cause slip and fall incidents, unsafe roadways, and more.

 If you or somebody you love has been injured due to the careless or negligent actions of another individual or entity, the team at The O’Sullivan Law Firm is here to offer our expert legal advice.
 At our practice, we have the resources and experience necessary to conduct a complete investigation into these cases.
 We have no problem standing up to aggressive insurance carriers and at-fault parties as we work to secure full compensation for our client’s losses.
-When you need a Denver personal injury attorney, you can contact us for a free consultation of your case or calling us at (303) 388-5304.
+When you need a Colorado personal injury attorney, you can contact us online for a free consultation of your case or call us at (303) 388-5304.
 We will give you the representation you deserve.